 You will only need mascara, lipstick/balm and perhaps eyebrow products and foundation to complete your kit!

 Be sure to pack some beautiful Greek Korres products.
-Their Greek Yogurt Foaming cleanser and Probiotic Superdose Face Mask are so nourishing and their Calming & Cooling Gel is perfect after a big day in the sun.
+Their Greek Yogurt Foaming cleanser and white pine serum-in-moisturizer are so nourishing and their Calming & Cooling Gel is perfect after a big day in the sun.

 All hotels in Greece provide toiletries such as shampoo and soap.
 Generally, they are fine although I always travel with my own conditioner, usually, one for blondes as all that swimming can wash out your colour.

 This cute little kit comes with mini shampoo, conditioner and leave-in conditioner which can be a great idea after a day at the beach.

 It goes without saying that you will need deodorant in Greece.
 It gets very hot in Summer and a good antiperspirant is essential.

 We travel with a roll-on as we can pack it in our carry on and it’s small but it really is a personal choice.